ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 6.6 BPI Transaction Lifecycle

-The figure below showcases at a high-level the flow of a transaction through a BPI.
-In the subsequent discussion on transaction lifecycle characteristics and requirement, this document will focus on the BPI Processing Layer and the steps indicated in blue.
+The figure below showcases at a high level the flow of a transaction through a BPI.
+In the subsequent discussion on transaction lifecycle characteristics and requirements, this document will focus on the BPI Processing Layer and the steps indicated in blue.

 <figure>
   <img